 Born in England to a Palestinian father and an English mother, I spent much of my life moving between different countries in Europe and the Middle East.
-This gave me an appreciation and understanding of different people and cultures, which I feel is reflected in how I view and relate to our diverse world.
+This gave me an appreciation and an understanding of different peoples and cultures, which I feel is reflected in how I view and relate to this diverse world.

-My art works have been widely exhibited and are included in several private art collections, including those of the Agha Khan, Bernard Arnault and members of royal and ruling families in the Middle East and elsewhere.
+My art works have been widely exhibited and are included in several private art collections, including those of the Agha Khan, Bernard Arnault, the Hermes family, the Center for Creative Photography (CCP) USA, and members of Royal families in the Middle East and elsewhere.

 I now live on a rural, organic farm in Galicia, north-western Spain, with my wife, and our family of Arabian horses and Saluki dogs.
 I continue to pursue new art projects and to exhibit regularly.
 I also teach photography and photogravure printmaking (photo-etching) courses in my 100-year old farmhouse studio.